 Usability - how convenient the product or service is in use.

-Performance - the product's technical features such as power, speed, battery life.
+Performance - the product's technical features, such as power, speed, and battery life.

 Health effects - how the product or service affects the consumer's health.

 Usage - the number of uses or how long it may last.

 E.g., A pack of coffee was over in a week

 Location - geographical identifiers of an object, such as a restaurant or a store.

 Atmosphere - how comfortable a place is, its interior design, and what kind of clientele it gets.
 Generally used to describe cafes, restaurants, and stores.